 Aerospace is the branch of technology affiliated with both aviation and space flight.
 In this era of modern technology, this term is now a common expression.
 Although, as previously mentioned, the outer space relates to the vacuum environment that goes beyond the earth’s atmospheric levels, aerospace does not only belong to outer space.
 It also coincides with earth’s atmosphere.
 The section of technical textiles is rendering great service in this field.
 By fulfilling all the requirements to ensure the safety of the aerospace connected issues, they become an inseparable part of aerospace.
 And this amalgamation of textile technology and aeronautical technology has created a new field known as Aerospace Textile!

-Getting to Know the Features of Aerospace Textile
+Getting to Know the Features of Textile in Space: Aerospace Textile

 Aerospace textiles are obviously something that requires technical or high-performance fibers; these fibers posses certain characteristics that differ from the commodity fibers.
 These characteristics help enormously for the functions of astronauts, pilots and other professionals.
 Based on 3D reinforcement, a narrow range of aerospace composites are used for this field.
 Spontaneously, the curious mind would want to know about the exceptional features to develop aerospace textiles!
 Here are some key features-